majdal/modex/wiki/UseCases.md

 # Lofty Goals

-"encourage policy makers to use data and models in their decisions"
+Make data and models accessible to people, especially policy makers, in their decisions.

 "help people become data literate" ((XXX this requires ourselves to be data literate too, and requires a good dose of [tutorials](Media.md)))